 Detailed QA/QC procedures can be undertaken to ensure accuracy in the implementation of the PaMs within the projections.

 Step 5: Engage with policymakers and data providers: the initial WEM and, where applicable, WOM scenarios should be used to engage with policymakers and data providers and enhance the flow of information by illustrating the expected course of emissions and any uncoupling from economic projections.
 The approach taken should be well documented.
-It is useful to get national agreement on the most likely economic scenarios and PaMs that are to be included in the WEM scenario and how the implementation of these will be present in the projection estimates.
+It is useful to get national agreement on the most likely economic scenarios and PaMs that are to be included in the WM scenario and how the implementation of these will be present in the projection estimates.
 Assessment and presentation of sensitivity in the projections will help to engage policymakers, stakeholders and data providers and help refine further improvement priorities.
 For further information on conducting a sensitivity analysis, see section 6, ‘Sensitivities’, of the present chapter.

 Step 6: Iteratively improve the projections for important sources: following the preparation of initial projections, an idea of the most important sources will be clarified and an interest in correctly accounting for their future emissions will be established.
 These sectors can then be refined through the introduction of additional activity data (where appropriate), new studies and modelling, and more detailed stratification to ensure that estimates are representative of government expectations and actions.
 A picture of the expected emission reductions will begin to appear as more detailed information on PaMs is included and the country can begin to evaluate if the current level of action (PaMs) will achieve any planned reduction targets.